 - Alani Food Cart for generously filled gyros and wraps

-- Dosirak Restaurant for mouthwatering Japanese-styled chicken teriyaki
+- Dosirak Restaurant for top-tier Japanese-style chicken teriyaki

-- Chunky Subs & Pasta for your carb-loading day
+- Chunky Subs & Pasta for heavenly meatball subs

-- Persian Kabab for some of the best kebabs in Portland
+- Persian Kabab for some of the best kabob koobideh (Persian-style ground lamb and beef kabob) in Portland

 Dorm dinners and meetup spots

-Eating your meal from the food carts while simultaneously speed walking to class is efficient when you’re in a rush.
-For times you want to dine in, grab a meal with your roommates, or meet up for food with friends, there are plenty of restaurants nearby to explore:
+For times you want to dine in, grab a meal with your roommates, or meet up for food with friends, there are plenty of excellent sit-down restaurants to explore:

-- Somtum Thai Kitchen, located just above Bobacat Tea House, is a well-decorated and quaint restaurant space offering a great range of Thai food representing the country’s northeastern region of Isan, known for its grilled meats, pickled foods, and pungently spiced dishes balanced with the use of fresh herbs.
-The variety of somtum (papaya salad) dishes offered showcases one of the region’s most well-known specialties, hence the restaurant’s name.
-Acidity and heat are among the top flavor profiles present in every dish.
+- Somtum Thai Kitchen, located just above Bobacat Tea House, is a well-decorated and quaint restaurant space offering an eclectic range of Thai food representing the country’s Northeastern region of Isan — known for its grilled meats, pickled foods, and intricately spiced dishes balanced with the use of fresh herbs.
+The variety of somtum (papaya salad) dishes showcase one of the region’s most well-known specialties, hence the restaurant’s name.
 Word of advice: Choose your level of heat wisely.
-If you’re coming with a bigger party, the restaurant’s family-style dishes like the Pa Khao Yai, a combination of the restaurant’s signature dishes, is recommended to get a full-bodied taste of Isan cuisine.

-- Partaking in traditional Chinese hot pot is best enjoyed with a larger group, and Hot Pot City on Southwest First is the go-to spot near campus to do so.
-The restaurant’s set-priced and buffet-style menu offers a wide assortment of thinly-sliced meats, vegetables, noodles, and other traditional side dishes that complement soup bases like the ma la and sha-cha soups.
+- Chinese hot pot is best enjoyed with a larger group, and Hot Pot City on Southwest First is the go-to spot.
+The restaurant’s set-priced and buffet-style menu offers a wide assortment of thinly-sliced meats, vegetables, noodles, and other traditional side dishes that complement soup bases like the mouth-numbing Sichuan peppercorn ma la; those intimidated by spice can opt for the savory, oniony sha-cha soups.

 - Only a 10-minute walk from campus, Caiman Cafe works well for a filling weekday lunch with a friend.
-This tiny Cuban cafe cooks up amazing plates of traditional Caribbean food with side options of plantains, yuca, rice, and beans.
-The horchata, made in-house every day, is a refreshing drink that you don’t want to opt out of.
+This tiny Cuban cafe serves plates of traditional Caribbean food with side options of plantains, yuca, rice, and beans.
+The horchata, made in-house every day, expertly walks the tightrope between creamy and refreshing.

-Palatable food options run scarce after midnight in the city of Portland, especially now — when venturing off campus, this map might help.
-When you’re on the hunt for late-night takeout, these places near campus are your best bet:
+Palatable food options run scarce after midnight in Portland — when venturing off campus, this map might help.
+But when you’re on the hunt for walking distance late-night takeout, these places near campus are your best bet:

-- The highly praised Phat Cart sells amazing bento-styled dishes, with the orange chicken, Hawaiian, and crispy chicken bento being amongst its top sellers.
-The Mr. Miyagi incorporates the same perfectly battered fried chicken from its popular bentos into a classic sandwich format.
-The Takoyaki (octopus dumplings) is a melt-in-your-mouth bite and an ideal savory side to pair with your entree.
-Open from 11 a.m. to 11 p.m. every day, Phat Cart is a solid choice for any time of day, but is a common spot for late-night dining thanks to its location on campus.
-If you’re not in a rush, you can choose to dine inside the restaurant’s cozy seating area.
+- The highly praised Phat Cart sells bento-style dishes, with the orange chicken, Hawaiian, and crispy chicken bento being among its top sellers.
+The Mr. Miyagi incorporates the same crispy battered fried chicken from its popular bentos into a classic sandwich format.
+The shop’s takoyaki, or octopus dumplings, are melt-in-your-mouth tender and an ideal savory side to pair with your entree.
+It’s open until 11 p.m.

 - Shawarma Spot, located in the line of food carts on Fourth Avenue, is one of the only carts open until midnight.
 The wraps are almost a foot long and are packed to the brim.
 A couple drizzles of the cart’s white garlic and red spicy sauce are an absolute must.